An Accessible Experience

 Baby Changing Stations are located in all public and single-use restrooms in the Nature Exploration Center.
 In the Nature Research Center, they are located on the first, second, and third floor women’s public restrooms and first floor men’s public restroom.

 Nursing Room is located on the first floor of the Nature Exploration Center.
-For access, see staff at the Information Desk.

 Adult Changing Table is located on the 1st floor of the Nature Exploration Center.
-For access, see staff at the Information Desk.

 The North Carolina Museum of Natural Sciences welcomes service animals as defined by the Americans with Disabilities Act (ADA): a dog or miniature horse (or one in training) that is individually trained to do work or perform tasks for the benefit of an individual with a disability.
 Due to the presence of the Museum's animals, areas such as the Living Conservatory and Windows on the World are considered sensitive, and require extra caution for service animals.
 Pets, emotional support animals, comfort animals, or species other than a dog or miniature horse are not considered service animals under the ADA and are not allowed in the Museum.